cylc/cylc-doc/src/glossary.rst

       The location of the work directory can be accessed by a :term:`job` via the environment variable ``CYLC_TASK_WORK_DIR``.

-      Any files installed by :term:`Rose apps <Rose app>` will be placed within this directory.

       See also:

       * :term:`run directory`
       * :term:`share directory`
-      * :ref:`Rose suite installation diagram
-        <rose-suite-installation-diagram>`

    share directory
       The share directory resides within a suite's :term:`run directory`.
 It